-- 1. Purge gauge lines.
+- Purge gauge lines.
 Connect service gauge manifold to base-valve service ports.
-Run system at least 10 minutes to allow pressure to stabilize. - 2.
-Temporarily install a thermometer 4-6" from the compressor on the suction line.
-Ensure the thermometer makes adequate contact and is insulated for best possible readings.
-Use vapor temperature to determine superheat. - 3.
-Refer to the superheat table provided for proper system superheat.
-Add charge to lower superheat or recover charge to raise superheat. - 4.
-Disconnect manifold set, installation is complete.
+Run system at least 10 minutes to allow pressure to stabilize. - For best results, temporarily install a thermometer on the suction line near the compressor.
+The thermometer should be located within 4" to 6" of the compressor.
+Ensure the thermometer makes adequate contact and is insulated.